amitfishy/deep-objdetect/help/docs/GETTING_STARTED.md

 2. Initialize the online detector using the 'faster_rcnn_online_init' or 'yolo_online_init' member functions.
 This allocates GPU memory and holds it so that we can run the detector without re-initializing the deep networks every time.
 3. Use the 'faster_rcnn_online' and 'yolo_online' member functions to process frames read in the OpenCV format.

-Edit the simple script to add your own images to process (give absolute image paths to the 'imagefiles' list)
+Edit the simple script to add your own images to process (give absolute image paths to the 'imagefiles' list in the )

 Run this script using:
 '''